 The year round temperature in the park is pleasant.
 Depending on the month, the average high temperatures range from 25-30 C°, but at times, it has also peaked close to 35 C° during the humid short rain season.
 The warmest months are October – March and the coolest are May – July.
 The average low temperature is about 17-23 C°, but the temperatures have previously dropped to about 12 C°.

 Like other locations in Tanzania, Udzungwa Mountains Park has a rainy season and dry seasons.
 The dry season is from June to October.

 Possible all year round although slippery during rainy seasons.
 The dry season is June-October before the short rains however be prepared for rain anytime in the forest.

 Good network of roads, 5 hours drive from Dar es salaam, 2 hours from Mikumi National Park.

 A true place for nature lovers, there are no lodges or tented camps inside the park.
-Camping being the only option for visitors who wish to overnight within the park borders.
+Camping is the only option for visitors who wish to overnight within the park borders.

 Outside the borders of the national park are modest but comfortable accommodation with en suite facilities.